 Engineering controls are provided to control exposure, and LEV is a control strategy which figures prominently in the legislation.

 In all cases, engineering control measures provided to control exposure must be thoroughly examined and tested at specified intervals.
 This is to ensure that the control measures are still performing as originally intended.

 The results of each thorough examination and test should be checked against the assessment carried out under Regulation 6 and the requirements of Regulation 7 regarding control.

 Where an initial assessment or the manufacturer’s intended operating parameters are not available, then the system will require an appraisal in accordance with Regulation 6 to show compliance with Regulation 7.

 The HSB Service

 The Health & Safety Executive are actively policing the Regulations and prosecutions in the courts are being pursued along with the issue of prohibition/improvement notices.

 The HSE have recently published HSG258 “Controlling airborne containments at Work”.
 This publication replaces the previous documents HSG37 and HSG54.
 It contains comprehensive advice to owners of LEV systems as well as prescribing what competent organisations must carry out when either Commissioning, Maintaining or undertaking periodic Thorough Examination of such systems.

 Liability Insurers are insisting on compliance with the Regulations before renewing or incepting Employers Liability insurance's in some trades/industries.
-HSB Engineering Insurance have fully trained and qualified Engineers in place throughout the country to:
+HSB have fully trained and qualified engineers in place throughout the country to:

 - Carry out initial appraisals with laboratory analysis of samples.